 &lt;sup>5 Ibid, p.
 26 &lt;sup>6 Ibid, p.
-89 identities of the forest people.
-It is casually applied to whoever resists the land-grab project.
-It is the most perfect excuse that the government can have, to mercilessly exterminate the poor.
-To resist police atrocities, land-grab and displacement, and torture of women, these people have formed multiple organizations within themselves.
+89 police atrocities, land-grab and displacement, and torture of women, these people have formed multiple organizations within themselves.
 As the author travels around the forest listening to their incredible stories of survival, she also navigates what is a rhizomatic but highly sophisticated and motivated super-organization.
-She meets members of the KAMS-Krantikari Adivasi Mahila Sangathan, the PCAPA-People's Committee Against Police Atrocities, the PLGA-People's Liberation Guerilla Army, the PWG-People's Sarkar-a Group, and the Janatana multifaceted, multidimensional government in itself having nine different departments of its own-responsible for every aspect of life in the Dandakaranya forest.
+She meets members of the KAMS-Krantikari Adivasi Mahila Sangathan, the PCAPA-People's Committee Against Police Atrocities, the PLGA-People's Liberation Guerilla Army, the PWG-People's Group, and the Ianatana Sarkar-a multifaceted, multidimensional government in itself having nine different departments of its own-responsible for every aspect of life in the Dandakaranya forest.
 These organizations are peopled almost entirely by tribals, farmers, weavers and Dalits, all/many of whom have lost their lands, their homes, their women and their basic means of livelihood.
 It is a vibrant and dynamic democracy by itself, and what strikes the author is that this is an entirely voluntary army.
 The author provides excerpts of the stories that she collects and introduces her readers to some of the members of the Maoist guerilla organization.
 They are mostly young adults working under the instruction of a few chosen, experienced leaders, many of whom are women who have faced violent sexual crimes inflicted by either paramilitary or vigilante organizations or were simply resisting the entrenched patriarchy of traditional tribal communities.
 Roy mentions her surprise on finding that in fact almost half of the Guerilla army was women.
 During her journey Roy comes to know some of them quite well, and shares their inspiring stories.
 They have been witnesses to the most violent atrocities committed by the Salwa Judum, who have carried out massacres, burned down entire villages, raped women, and violently displaced thousands of people to clear vast tracts of land for the mining corporations.
 As Roy contends in the third chapter "Trickledown Revolution" even a child in the Dantewada forest knows that "the police works for the 'companies' and that Operation Green Hunt isn't a war against Maoists.
 It is a war against the poor."
-In an almost emotional response to Arundhati Roy's Anuradha Ghandy Memorial lecture, writer Bernard D'Mello calls her a romantic Marxist, "From The God of Small Things to Broken Republic, Arundhati Roy is through-and-through a romantic, anti-capitalist writer."
+In an almost emotional response to Arundhati Roy's Anuradha Ghandy Memorial lecture, writer Bernard D'Mello calls her &lt;sup>7 Ibid, p.
+192.

+a romantic Marxist, "From The God of Small Things to Broken Republic, Arundhati Roy is through-and-through a romantic, anti-capitalist writer."
 It may not be up to us to judge her particular brand of Marxism, but certainly there is a strong humanitarianism in her writing that makes "Walking with the Comrades" much more than an anti-capitalist project.
 The colors and smells of the Bhumkal Celebrations, the picture of a smiling Comrade Kamla, and the vivid waiting among people who seem to be from another planet all makes this work truly unique, and truly one of its kind.
-Reviewed by Sreya ChatterjeeDepartment of English, West Virginia University Ibid, p.
-192.

-&lt;sup>8 Bernard D'Mello.
-"Arundhati Roy, Anuradha Ghandy and 'Romantic Marxism" MRZine 25 January 2012. http://mrzine.monthlyreview.org/2012/dmello250112.html (accessed 2 March 2012).
+Reviewed by Sreya ChatterjeeDepartment of English, West Virginia University \ $^8$ Bernard D'Mello.
+"Arundhati Roy, Anuradha Ghandy and 'Romantic Marxism'" $\it MRZine~25~January~2012.$ http://mrzine.monthlyreview.org/2012/dmello250112.html (accessed 2 March 2012).